peter88213/nvhelp-en/source/book_view.rst

 Book properties
 ===============

-.. |ico01| image:: _images/viewBook.png
-   :alt: Book

-The Book properties view opens in the right pane when you select "Book" in the tree, or when you click on the |ico01|
+The Book properties view opens in the right pane when you select "Book" in the tree, or when you click on the |Show Book| toolbar icon.
-toolbar icon.
 It is the initial view after opening a *novelibre* project.

+.. |Show Book| image:: _images/viewBook.png

 .. figure:: _images/book_view01.png
    :alt: novelibre screenshot